raystack/dagger/docs/docs/reference/configuration.md

 ##### `PYTHON_ARCHIVES`

 Defines the path of files that used on the python udf.
 Only support for `.zip` data type.
 Comma (',') could be used as the separator to specify multiple archive files.
-'#' could be used as the separator of the archive file path and the target directory name.
+The archive files will be extracted to the working directory of python UDF worker.
+For each archive file, a target directory is specified.
+If the target directory name is specified, the archive file will be extracted to a directory with the specified name.
+Otherwise, the archive file will be extracted to a directory with the same name of the archive file. '#' could be used as the separator of the archive file path and the target directory name.

 Example:
 * PYTHON_ARCHIVES=/path/to/data.zip

-  You should set the path name to `data.zip/data/sample.txt`
+  You should set the path name to `data.zip/data/sample.txt` on the udf to be able open the files.

 * PYTHON_ARCHIVES=/path/to/data.zip#data

-  You should set the path name to `data/sample.txt`
+  You should set the path name to `data/sample.txt` on the udf to be able open the files.

+* Example how to use this, can be found in this [udf](https://github.com/odpf/dagger/tree/main/dagger-py-functions/udfs/scalar/sample.py)

 * Type: `optional`
 * Default value: `(none)`